flywheel-apps/bids-app-template-test/README.md

 When running the gear for real on a Flywheel instance, it will download BIDS formatted data every time.
 As mentioned eaerlier, `utils/bids.py` won't download data if it is already there.
 This allows you to modify the data for a test and it won't be overwritten.
 Using option 3) of `setup.py` will allow you to take a good set of data and modify it (being careful to consider the hard links) so that you can create tests for broken BIDS data.

 Now that you have test data, you'll iterate editing, building and running.
-As you do, `bids-app-test/run.py` sets up logging into the test's `log/` directory (e.g. `bids-app-test/tests/default/logs`).
-Logging output produced by `bids-app-test/run.py` (i.e. running the test) will go there along with logging output from the gear itself.

 As you develop new best practices for developing BIDS-App gears, be sure to submit pull requests both here and also in [bids-app-template](https://github.com/flywheel-apps/bids-app-template).